 HR Excellence in Research Badge

-In recognition to the University's work to review its support mechanisms for the development of research staff, the University was awarded the HR Excellence in Research Badge by the European Commission in September 2011.
+In recognition of the University's commitment, it was awarded the HR Excellence in Research Badge by the European Commission in September 2011

 Updates and review of the University’s previous Concordat Implementation Plans are included in the documents below.
 In addition, a new action plan for the period 2017 – 2019 has been formulated based on the achievement of past implementation plans, and the University’s 2026 Strategic Plan incorporating the Research and Impact Strategy.
 The review of these documents is based on data collected from internal university processes.
 The coordination of this process has been led by the university’s Concordat Steering Group (CSG) with direct input from research staff, the university’s senior management and professional services representatives.